modin-project/modin/docs/usage_guide/benchmarking.rst

 useful when used in conjuction with benchmark mode.

-Sometimes, if you don't have a natural end-point to your workflow, you can just call ``repr`` on the workflow's final Modin objects.
-That will typically block on any asynchronous computation.
-However, beware that ``repr`` can also be misleading, e.g. here:
+Sometimes, if you don't have a natural end-point to your workflow, you can just call ``modin.utils.execute`` on the workflow's final Modin objects.
+That will typically block on any asynchronous computation:

 .. code-block:: python